Project Lead the Way Biomedical Sciences

 BioMed was also able to raise over $4,000 for the Anthony Bates Foundation!

-Mark your calendars! will be BioMed's next heart screening - open to students, staff and community members at RMHS!!
+Check back to see when BioMed's next heart screening will be held!
+It is open to students, staff and community members at RMHS!!

 BioMed Keeping it REAL!